microsoft/moaw/workshops/serverless-overview/workshop.md

 dotnet add package Microsoft.Azure.Functions.Worker.Extensions.WebPubSub --version 1.5.0-beta.1
 ```

-This will should create a `CosmosToWebPubSub.cs` file with a function that will trigger whenever we add a new item to a Cosmos DB collection.
+This should create a `CosmosToWebPubSub.cs` file with a function that will trigger whenever you add a new item to a Cosmos DB collection.

-Next, we will need to update the `Run` method with the following contents:
+Next, you will need to update the `Run` method with the following contents:

 ```csharp
 [Function(nameof(CosmosToWebPubSub))]